Canon M10 vs Sony A7S II

 It is notable that the A7S II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The M10 lacks such a headphone port.

-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the M10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M10 was succeeded by the Canon M100.
+Both the M10 and the A7S II have been discontinued, but can regularly be found used on eBay.
+The A7S II was replaced by the Sony A7S III, while the M10 was followed by the Canon M100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is the Canon M10 better than the Sony A7S II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.